theaverageaudiophile/TRACE-Akshay-Edit/Noise-Functions.md

 `Function GetERL(TerminationType As String, freq As String, DuctArea As Double)`

+End Reflection Loss (ERL) happens as sound waves in the low end of the frequency spectrum exit a duct into a large room, some of that sound energy gets reflected back into the duct.

+There are two types of duct terminations defined in the ASHRAE handbook, Chapter 48 _”Noise and Vibration Control”_:

+**Flush**
+Defined by the following formula

+**Free Space**
+Defined by the following formula

 freq is converted to a value using the Trace function `freqStr2Num(freq)`

 The formula for End reflection loss is given in the ASHRAE Handbook: